-Nowadays, almost every web host come with bundled freebies, unfortunately, you won’t get that all by signing up with SiteGround.
+Nowadays, almost every web host comes with bundled freebies, unfortunately, you won’t get that all by signing up with SiteGround.

 When you sign up for SiteGround, it offers automatic WordPress installation which contains a published page that includes SiteGround’s feature and general tips with the link back to their WordPress resources.

-I think if SiteGround could use WP admin dashboard instead of general post to publish the note which would be visible to the website owner only and not the visitors.
+I think if SiteGround could use the WP admin dashboard instead of a general post to publish the note which would be visible to the website owner only and not the visitors.

 But, if you look closely, then you’ll notice some exact-match anchor text on that particular page and it’s crawlable by the search engine bots.